castaway/dbix-class-book/chapters/05-Further-queries-and-helpers.md

     JOIN user ON me.id = posts.user_id
     LIMIT 10

-## Clever stuff: having, subselects, ...

-There are several more commonly used SQL clauses which we haven't mentioned yet

-## More on ResultSets and chaining
+## Extending search conditions and ResultSet chaining

 As mentioned in Chapter 4, ResultSets are used to store the conditions to create database queries.
 This means that a ResultSet object can be passed around and used to collect conditions and attributes, before running the query.

-Suppose we wanted to later check for unwanted words in realnames of users from certain email domains, we can extend the condition later by calling `search` again on the returned ResultSet.
+Suppose we're building a list of unwanted words to search for in realnames of users, and then later filter the search to only certain email domains, we can add to the condition later by calling `search` again on the returned ResultSet.
+This returns a new ResultSet containing the merged conditions.

     my $schema = MyBlog::Schema->connect("dbi:mysql:dbname=myblog", "myuser", "mypassword");
     my $users_rs = $schema->resultset('User');

+    ## Add initial conditions ...

     my @badwords = ('john', 'joe', 'joseph');
     my $badusers_rs = $users_rs->search({
       realname => [ map { { 'like' => "%$_%"} } @badwords ],